eliottschaffer/MilliQan-Experiment-PCCS/README.md

 The system uses SPI for communication from Raspberry Pi to the Blades.
 The messages will be detailed below but are a short byte sequence of which channels should be turned on and their respective voltages.
 The board also uses $I^2C$ communication for all integrated circuit chips on the board.
 This includes the light sensor ADC, the DAC voltage control on the bases, and a potentiometer.

+# Usage

+The system is designed to take in formatted

 # First Time Setup, Raspberry Pi

 ## Flashing